SEGaither/cosyn-runtime-wrapper/README.md

 ---

+## Intellectual Property and Patent Policy

+Certain architectural concepts implemented in the CoSyn Runtime Wrapper may qualify for patent protection or defensive publication.

+The project maintains a documented patent and defensive publication strategy.

+See:

+PATENTS.md

+for details regarding:

+- defensive publication strategy
+- patent candidate categories
+- contributor notice regarding patent inclusion
+- commercial patent licensing boundaries

+---

 # Trademark Notice

 CoSyn is a governance framework and runtime architecture created by the project author.
 The name and associated marks may be protected under trademark law.